Gianlooca/alteramusica/README.md

 ## Bugs

-*As a rookie developer i will just mention some of the bugs...
+*As a rookie developer I will just mention some of the bugs...
 For obvious reasons.
 I will also bring up a couple bugs that I couldn't fix (and I know the reason, for one of them at least).*

 ### Fixed bugs